 So there you have it.
-From the tip of your toes to the top of your head, you have some great ideas to get you started – or rather, get you to sleep.
+From the tip of your toes to the top of your head, you have some great sleep hacks to get you started – or rather, get you to sleep.
 Sweet dreams!

 PS – Looking to take a power nap rather than a full eight hours?
 Check out our guide to power napping here.
 Or, if you are a student, check our top 9 sleep hacks for students.